Strategic Planning: Understanding the Process

 I have found success in using a small (8-12 member) “Strategic Action Team” to handle details (including input distillation, curation, and prioritization).
 But remember to be open when inviting participation to that team as well.
 They will become your representatives entrusted with crafting the final plan.
 They’ll also be critical when it comes for implementation.

 Stay tuned for part 3 of this series where I’ll discuss using your strategic plan as a “Decision-Making Tool”.
-You may also look back at Part 1 which discussed “Advance Work” detailing critical items leaders must consider before beginning a strategic planning or alignment process.
+You may also look back at Part 1, linked above, which discussed “Advance Work” detailing critical items leaders must consider before beginning a strategic planning or alignment process.

 Read Strategic Planning Part III: How to Leverage Your Plan